Address : Brewhouse Yard, Castle Road, Nottingham, NG1, 6AD.

 People?
 Tourists blocking the narrow bar area mix with real ale lovers, biker types and quite possibly stragglers from the 13th century.

 Opinion?
-Maybe it’s because we’re local that we don’t fall for the faux mythology here, or perhaps it’s the volume of trade means the staff don’t have much time to pay attention.
-And yet, the Trip begs a return visit, if only to see whether things have improved.
+Maybe it’s because we’re local that we don’t fall for the faux mythology here, or perhaps it’s the volume of trade that sometimes means a long wait at the bar.
+And yet, the Trip begs a return visit.
+You couldn’t be anywhere but Nottingham here.